Curse of Strahd

 Curse of Strahd is an adventure book for the 5th edition of the Dungeons & Dragons role-playing game.
 It was released on March 15, 2016 and is based on the Ravenloft module published in 1983.

 Contents

-Adventurers are mysteriously drawn to the realm of Barovia which is surrounded by deadly fog and ruled by the vampire wizard Strahd von Zarovich.
+Adventurers are mysteriously drawn to the realm of Barovia which is surrounded by deadly mist and ruled by the vampire wizard Strahd von Zarovich.
 This gothic horror adventure takes the players on a course through Barovia that culminates with a vampire hunt inside Castle Ravenloft.
 Using a deck of tarokka cards, the Dungeon Master can randomize parts of the adventure such as the identity of a powerful ally, the placement of important magic items across Barovia, and Strahd's location within Castle Ravenloft.
 This adventure module is designed to take four to six player characters from 1st level to 10th level.

 Curse of Strahd: Revamped

 In addition to a softcover adventure book, the boxed set includes the following: